-While instabilities are generally often avoided in engineering applications as they are considered to be a sign of, or precursor to, "failure", as well reviewed recently [42, 43], they may be exploited in a positive manner.
-For example, Fig. 1(b) demonstrates the utility of the buckling of elastomer beams under pressure to achieve a remarkably large actuation in soft machines [2].
-In the neighborhood of the threshold of instability, a small perturbation (in this case, pressure) can induce a large output-in this instance, the buckling of pillars and the result that the air chambers collapse in Fig. 1(b).
-Other examples of the utility of elastic instabilities include inducing negative Poisson's ratio behavior in cellular solids [44], a "smart" polymer adhesive based on surface wrinkling [45], the rapid closure of the Venus flytrap through the snap-buckling instability [46], the advanced functionality within shape changing materials [47].
-More examples of applications predicated on the buckling phenomenon can be found in the review [43].
+In the neighborhood of threshold of instability, a small perturbation (in this case, pressure) can induce a large output-in this instance, the buckling of pillars and the result that the air chambers collapse in Fig. 1(b).
+Other examples of the utility of elastic instabilities include inducing negative Poisson's ratio behavior in cellular solids [61], a "smart" polymer adhesive based on surface wrinkling [62], the rapid closure of the Venus flytrap through the snap-buckling instability [63], the advanced functionality within shape changing materials [64], the rapid actuation and giant deformation of hard-magnetic soft materials [65,66], and many others [67].
+More examples of buckling-induced smart applications can be found in the review [59].

 A multidisciplinary audience may lack the background in one or more areas that are needed to carry out the requisite modeling of instability and bifurcations in soft electromechanical solids-or even to understand the literature in this field.
-For example, most books that explain large nonlinear deformation mechanics are difficult for non-mechanicians to follow.
+For example, most books that explain large nonlinear deformation mechanics are difficult for nonmechanicians to follow.
 Combining electrostatics, together with large deformations, brings on its own challenges.
-Finally, while several good expositions [48-61] do exist on stability and bifurcation analysis, some don't necessarily take a tutorial approach to educate a multidisciplinary audience while others may not cover all the pertinent topics that are central to the theme of this paper.
-This tutorial article is intended to fill this gap and will gently guide researchers, using simple examples, to the basics of stability analysis and electrostatics of deformable media.
-Clearly, a mere article (especially intended to be a tutorial) cannot hope to be either comprehensive or have the rigor that leading experts in this field expect.
-From that viewpoint, our aspirations are quite modest-we expect the tutorial to simply be a convenient starting point to facilitate the reader's ability to undertake a study of the more specialized literature.
-In particular, since the focus is on elementary concepts, our approach in this tutorial emphasizes analytically solvable illustrative examples (as opposed to discussion of computational methods or problems that are only amenable computationally).
+Finally, while several good expositions [56,68-80] do exist on stability and bifurcation analysis, some don't necessarily take a tutorial approach to educate a multidisciplinary audience while others may not cover all the pertinent topics that are central to the theme